Voter registration in the United States: Preregistration

-Registration Drives
+Registration drives

 A voter registration drive is an effort undertaken by a government authority, political party or other entity to register to vote persons otherwise entitled to vote.
-In many jurisdictions, the functions of electoral authorities includes endeavours to get as many people to register to vote as possible.
+In many jurisdictions, the functions of electoral authorities includes endeavors to get as many people to register to vote as possible.
 In most jurisdictions, registration is a prerequisite to a person being able to vote at an election.

 In the United States, such drives are often undertaken by a political campaign, political party, or other outside groups (partisan and non-partisan), that seeks to register persons who are eligible to vote but are not registered.
-In all U.S. states except North Dakota, registration is a prerequisite to a person being able to vote at federal, state or local elections, as well as to serve on juries and perform other civil duties.
+In all US states except North Dakota, registration is a prerequisite to a person being able to vote at federal, state or local elections, as well as to serve on juries and perform other civil duties.
 Sometimes these drives are undertaken for partisan purposes, and target specific demographic groups considered to be likely to vote for one candidate or other; on the other hand, such drives may be undertaken by non-partisan groups and targeted more generally.

 In 2004, the Nu Mu Lambda chapter of Alpha Phi Alpha fraternity held a voter registration drive in DeKalb County, Georgia, from which Georgia Secretary of State Cathy Cox (Dem.) rejected all 63 voter registration applications because the fraternity did not obtain specific pre-clearance from the state to conduct their drive.
 Nu Mu Lambda filed Charles H. Wesley Education Foundation v.
 Cathy Cox (Wesley v.
 Cox) asserting that the Georgia's long-standing policy and practice of rejecting mail-in voter registration applications that were submitted in bundles, by persons other than registrars, deputy registrars, or "authorized persons", violated the requirements of the National Voter Registration Act of 1993 by undermining voter registration drives.
-A senior U.S. District Judge upheld earlier federal court decisions in the case, which found that private entities have a right, under the federal law, to engage in organized voter registration activity in Georgia at times and locations of their choosing, without the presence or permission of state or local election officials.
+A senior US District Judge upheld earlier federal court decisions in the case, which found that private entities have a right, under the federal law, to engage in organized voter registration activity in Georgia at times and locations of their choosing, without the presence or permission of state or local election officials.

-National organizations that regularly work to register voters and promote citizens' engagement in elections include:
+Organizations that regularly work to register voters and promote citizens' engagement in elections include the following (some working nationally and others more locally):